avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/QUICKSTART.md

 >: {"d":[{"d":{"version":"N-01.00.00","random":61,"class":"not-detected"}}]}
 ```

-* Switch back to the IoTConnect GUI in your browser and **Click** "Live Data" on the left Device menu and verify telemetry is being populated.
+* Switch back to the /IOTCONNECT GUI in your browser and **Click** "Live Data" on the left Device menu and verify telemetry is being populated.

 ## 13. Demonstrating Cloud-to-Device Communication
-IoTConnect supports sending commands from the platform back to the device.
-Using the "Device Command" widget, a command to toggle an LED ON/OFF from the IoTConnect Dashboard.
+/IOTCONNECT supports sending commands from the platform back to the device.
+Using the "Device Command" widget, a command to toggle an LED ON/OFF from the /IOTCONNECT Dashboard.
 * Select "change-board-led" from the drop-down
 * Enter either "on" or "off" into the *Parameter Value* field
 * **Click** "Execute Command"